sonic-pi-net/sonic-pi/HOW-TO-CONTRIBUTE.md

 - Get us in touch with blind or visually impaired users

   We think that Sonic Pi would be a pretty awesome tool for blind or visually impaired users wanting to learn programming.
-We just don't know if the Sonic Pi GUI is useful and accessible enough for them, so we don't know where to improve it for their needs.
-If you can help us get in touch with one of these users or are one of them, please do get in touch.
+If you can help us get in touch with one of these users or are one of them, please let us know.
+We don't know if the Sonic Pi GUI is useful and accessible enough for you, so we don't know where to improve it for your needs.
+Your input is highly appreciated.

 - Save/Load function for buffers